-Summarized from the Mississippi Foresty Commission's guide on trees native to Mississippi. of heavy acorn production in any given year.
+Research has shown that, when an individual tree in the white oak group produces well, other white oaks in the same population will tend to produce similarly.
+Conversely, acorn production in trees of the red oak group is not as closely synced, and acorn production by individual trees within a stand will often vary drastically.
+Also, only a small percentage of trees in a stand of either oak group is capable of heavy acorn production in any given year.
 Studies have found that, even in years of high acorn production, this proportion comprises only about 30 percent of large, healthy trees in the white oak group.
 If management efforts are centered on enhanced acorn production, these trees should be selected for further management.